 2. This persuasion issues from the origin of the universe and from its future culmination, for God is the first and the last.

-3.Jesus of Nazareth is both the revelation and the embodiment of this persuasion in a particular time and place, both in his life and his death on the execution stake.
+3.Jesus of Nazareth is both the revelation and the embodiment of this persuasion in a particular time and place, in his life and his death on the execution stake.
 He is the true but not finished expression of God’s goodness.
 He was not an automaton with a son of God implant, but a real human being who believed himself to be God’s child, a faith put in question by his death and answered by his resurrection, that is, by his disciples’ imagination of the risen bodily life he shares with God.
 Did God make a difference to Jesus?
 Yes, in all his living and especially in his resurrection.
 Did Jesus make a difference to God?
-Yes, assuredly God is different because the life of Jesus becomes part of God’s own life.
+Yes, assuredly God is different because the life of Jesus became part of God’s own life.

 4. Life shared with other creatures in the persuasive goodness of God is called life in the Holy Spirit.
 How does the Holy Spirit differ from God the Father?
 By being the shared life of God and his son, God and his children.
 It is the venturesome partnership (Greek: koinonia) in which God is happy to work with human beings.